shavez00/TwilioGatherSpeechDemo/README.md

 ## Getting Started

 Step 1.
-Install Ruby on your workstation.
+Install Ruby on your workstation.</br>
 Step 2.
 Install the Twilio Ruby helper library.
-To install the Twilio Ruby help library, type 'gem install twilio-ruby'.
+To install the Twilio Ruby help library, type 'gem install twilio-ruby'.</br>
 Step 3.
-Install Sinatra.
+Install Sinatra.</br>
 Step 4.
-To install Sinatra you will need to make sure you have Bundler installed.  (https://bundler.io/) Step 5.
-Type 'gem install bundler' to install Bundler.
+To install Sinatra you will need to make sure you have Bundler installed.  (https://bundler.io/)</br>
+Step 5.
+Type 'gem install bundler' to install Bundler.</br>
 Step 6.
-Install the Gemfile by typing 'bundle install'.
+Install the Gemfile by typing 'bundle install'.</br>
 Step 7.
-Type './ngrok http 4567' to start ngrok and have it proxy from port 80 to port 4567 Step 8.
-Once ngrok starts you will see a 'Forwarding' URL.
+Type './ngrok http 4567' to start ngrok and have it proxy from port 80 to port 4567.</br>
+Step 8.
+Once ngrok starts you will see a 'Forwarding' URL.  </br>
 Step 9.
-Input the URL from ngrok in the webhook for a Twilio phone number in the Twilio console.
+Input the URL from ngrok in the webhook for a Twilio phone number in the Twilio console.</br>
 Step 10.
-Make sure to set the webhook for your Twilio number in the Twilio console to use a GET request not a POST request.
+Make sure to set the webhook for your Twilio number in the Twilio console to use a GET request not a POST request.</br>
 Step 11.
-Copy and paste the node.js program from 'twilioFunction.js' to a Twilio function in the Console.
+Copy and paste the node.js program from 'twilioFunction.js' to a Twilio function in the Console.</br>
 Step 12.
-Uncheck the Access Control checkbox on your Twilio Function that says "Check for valid Twilio signature'.
+Uncheck the Access Control checkbox on your Twilio Function that says "Check for valid Twilio signature'.</br>
 Step 13.
-Update the action property in the Ruby program with the URL of the twilio function.
+Update the action property in the Ruby program with the URL of the twilio function.</br>
 Step 14.
-Type 'ruby SpeechResultDemo.rb' to start the program.
+Type 'ruby SpeechResultDemo.rb' to start the program.</br>

 ## Running the demonstration